Homemade Hummingbird Food Recipe

 Healthy Hummingbird Food

-This recipe below will make 2 batches, enough for 2 feeders or simply feel the clean feeder with one half and save the other half in the refrigerator.
-It will be good for a month.
-There are only 2 ingredients needed
+This recipe below will make 2 batches, enough for 2 feeders or simply fill the clean feeder with one half and save the other half in the refrigerator.
+It will be good for a week.
+But chances are you will be refilling it often.
+There are only 2 ingredients needed.

 2 cups water

-1/2 cup granulated sugar (do not substitute with anything else)
+1/2 cup granulated sugar (do not substitute white sugar with anything else)

-In a saucepan, over medium heat, bring water to a boil and then stir in sugar until it dissolves.
+In a saucepan, over medium heat, bring water and sugar to a boil and stir until it dissolves.

 Always choose a feeder with a red base to attract the hummingbirds and sometimes orioles.
 The red on the feeder with attract the hummingbirds, so there is no need to use red colored food.